canjs/canjs/component/scope.md

     pageInfo.attr("index",20)

-... the component's offset value will change and it's template will update to:
+... the component's offset value will change and its template will update to:

     <my-paginate>Page 1</my-paginate>